CDonnerer/tiny-xgboost/README.md

 ## Benchmarking

-Benchmarking against xgboost shows we can get identical results in terms of test set scores and individual trees grown, but tiny-xgboost can easily by 5-10x slower.
+Benchmarking against xgboost shows that we can get identical results in terms of test set RMSE and structure of individual trees grown.
+However, tiny-xgboost can easily be 5-10x slower.

 Results from running `benchmark.py`: